 Information about these courses and locating a Registered Training Organisation, can be found at www.training.gov.au.

-Candidates must undergo a medical assessment and obtain a report testifying to the candidate’s suitability to work on a bulk vessel (valid for one year from the date of attainment).
+Candidates must also undergo a medical assessment and obtain a report testifying to the candidate’s suitability to work on a bulk vessel (valid for one year from the date of attainment).

-Candidates wishing to inspect empty bulk vessels at protected anchorage must also submit a declaration of boarding experience testifying to the AOs ability to undertake export inspection of empty bulk vessel at protected anchorage.
+In addition to acquiring and maintaining the pre-requisites for BVI3001:1, candidates wishing to inspect empty bulk vessels at protected anchorage must also submit a declaration of boarding experience testifying to the AOs ability to undertake export inspection of empty bulk vessel at protected anchorage.

 On successful completion of the course, you will receive an Instrument of Appointment accrediting you in the job function BVI3001: Export inspection of empty bulk vessels and permitting you to inspect empty bulk vessels that will be used for the export of prescribed goods, on behalf of the department.

 This course is flexible and the duration varies significantly from person to person.
 The duration of each course requirement (outlined under Course Requirements) is a guide only and you are encouraged to only nominate for an assessment when you determine you are ready.

 - eLearning – online

 - Mandatory facilitated training (theoretical) – will take place at a location of the candidate’s choosing, in consultation with a Plant Export Assessor